-What is Unicef doing to help children in Europe?
+What’s Unicef doing to help refugee children?

-Because the situation is changing, the support that we offer is readily adaptable to fit the needs of children and families.
 The Blue Dot centres provide a range of services, including family reunification, child-friendly spaces, first aid, psychosocial and emotional care, legal counselling, safe spaces for women and children to sleep and outreach social workers.